mongodb/mongo/etc/pip/README.md

 ## On requirements (`*-requirements.txt`) files

-MongoDB requires multiple pypa projects installed to build and test.
+MerizoDB requires multiple pypa projects installed to build and test.
 To that end, we provide our own `*-requirements.txt` files for specific domains of use.
 Inside each requirements file, there are only include statements for component files.
 These files are the bare requirements for specific components of our python environment.
 This separation allows us to avoid repetition and conflict in our requirements across components.

-For most developers, if you pip-install `dev-requirements.txt`, you have the python requirements to lint, build, and test MongoDB.
+For most developers, if you pip-install `dev-requirements.txt`, you have the python requirements to lint, build, and test MerizoDB.

 ## On the constraints (`constraints.txt`) file